intel/neural-compressor/docs/mixed_precision.md

 ./bazel-bin/tensorflow/tools/pip_package/build_pip_package /tmp/
 ```

-2. Install the wheel into your test python environment.

-3. Add `bf16` in `weight` and `activation dtype` of `yaml` config file .
-By default, it has been added.
-For now, the `Basic` strategy is the only one strategy support multiple fall back data type.
+By default, `BF16` has been added into activation and weight supported datatype if the tensorflow version and CPU meet the requirements.
+We can disable it in `yaml` config file by specifying the datatype for activation and weight.
+For now, only the `Basic` strategy `BF16` support has been tested.